 So according to the downstairs neighbor, the woman who rents this place hasn’t been seen in almost a month.
 No one has any idea where she is.
 She’s pretty secretive according to other neighbors i talked to.
 It doesn’t matter, i guess.
 I’m here to find just one thing and take it to Mr. Furney.
 He’s been my boss for three years.
 I do different things for him, mostly private eye type stuff.
 Most of it’s legal.
 I don’t ask questions, i just do.
 I think that’s another thing Donna didn’t like.
 I don’t have a high profile career.

 I’m ready to head for the door when i hear a voice coming from the hall closet.
-It says ..
-Open sesame!
-Open Sesame!
+It says, open sesame, open sesame!
 Sounds like a parrot’s voice to me, and i almost drop the statue.
-But that would really piss off Mr. Furney, so it’s a good thing i don’t.
-Of course, i open sesame the door.. and what do i see?
-Ten stairs going up.
-And an odd lavender light coming from the top.
-And parrot voice says, come up!
+That would piss off Mr. Furney, so it’s a good thing i don’t.
+Of course, i open sesame the door, and what do i see?
+Ten stairs going up, and a creepy lavender light coming from the top.
+Parrot voice says, come up!
 Come up!
 Well, what to do but go up, right?
-This is Twilight Zone shit, man.
+This is Twilight Zone shit man.
 I go up, and a door opens.
-It’s a much heavier one than the apartment door.
-It creaks a little.
-And i walk into a smoke filled bar.
-The bar is almost as dumpy as the apartment building.
+It’s a heavier one than the apartment door.
+It creaks.
+I walk into a smoke filled bar.
+It’s almost as dumpy as the apartment building.
 It’s not very big.
 There are two pool tables in here, and there’s a piano in the left back corner.
 There are about a dozen people.
 Two drinking at the bar, the rest sitting at small circular tables.
 The bar is well stocked.
-Seriously, i think i can get anything i want in here.
-Then.. then a gorgeous woman in a strapless purple mini dress walks up to me.
+A gorgeous woman in a strapless purple mini dress walks up to me.
 She says welcome, Max!
-She knows my name? … Whatcha doing with my statue?
-I want that back… I back away a couple of steps because i’m shocked.
-But she holds her hand out to me to shake and says, i’m agent 40.
-I work for Sherlock Holmes, and i’m holding that statue for him.
-My mouth is still hanging open, and i’m sure i look like a doofus.
-Then she says.. your boss, Mr. Furney isn’t who you think he is.
-You should stay up here with me for awhile.
-Don’t go back there yet…
+She knows my name? ….

 By M. Raynes